acolombi/ping_parse/README.md

 # Usage

-$ ping www.google.com | python ping_parse.py
+$ python ping_parse.py www.google.com

 ....

 at some point later press CTRL-C to escape.
+When CTRL-C is pressed, the tail of ping will be output.

 # What Does it Do